smithjj/mlSNLO-batch/README.md

 The help text files here are the ones displayed after clicking the 'Help' button in the main menu of SNLO.

 ## SNLO functions
+(in the order they appear in the main menu)

 ### Qmix
 * [helpfiles/Qmix_h.txt](helpfiles/Qmix_h.txt)
 * [test_calling_snlo_qmix_func.m](test_calling_snlo_qmix_func.m)